Calling Out of Context

 Calling Out of Context is a compilation album of songs written and recorded by experimental musician Arthur Russell.
-It was released on March 16, 2004 by Audika Records in the United States and by Rough Trade Records in the United Kingdom.
+It was released on March 16, 2004, by Audika Records in the United States and by Rough Trade Records in the United Kingdom.
 Nearly all of the songs included on Calling Out of Context had never been previously released in any form.

 Production

 The songs selected for Calling Out of Context were recorded by Russell at his home and various studios between 1985 and 1990.
 The tracks were taken from Russell's unreleased 1985 album Corn and a later unfinished album for Rough Trade Records.
 Some of the songs, including "That's Us/Wild Combination", were meticulously reworked and rerecorded dozens of times by Russell, up until his death in 1992.

 In addition to singing and songwriting, Russell played many of the instruments on the album, including cello, percussion, guitar, keyboards, and vocals.
-Many of the tracks feature percussion & drum programming from Mustafa Khaliq Ahmed, as well as synthesizers & trombone playing by Peter Zummo.
+Many of the tracks feature percussion and drum programming from Mustafa Khaliq Ahmed, as well as synthesizers and trombone playing by Peter Zummo.
 Both Ahmed and Zummo were longtime collaborators with Russell.
 Noted vocalist Jennifer Warnes contributed singing to "That's Us/Wild Combination".
 Steven Hall contributed electronic drums to the record.

 This was the first album released by Audika Records, and was done so after obtaining the exclusive licensing agreement with the estate of Arthur Russell to issue previously unreleased and out of print material from the musician's vast archive.
 The compilation producers were Melissa Jones, Steve Knutson, and Russell's longtime partner Tom "Sisu" Lee.